Beginners guide to stargazing in Dorset

 Autumn: The Square of Pegasus.

-The northern sky in autumn
+The northern sky in late autumn

-The southern sky in autumn
+The southern sky in late autumn

 These images are available to study more closely on the free open source planetarium website and app Stellarium.

-One way to learn how the constellations fit together is to do what our forebears did: learn some of the constellation stories.
+One way to learn how the constellations fit together is to do what our ancestors did: learn some of the constellation stories.
 Many of these, such as the Perseus and Andromeda story, which incorporates many other constellations, came to us as the familiar Ancient Greek legends, but every culture has its own set of Star-Myths.
 These tales are a particularly effective way for youngsters to learn the sky.

-Should I get a telescope?
+Should I get a telescope for stargazing?

 Once you have a basic familiarity with the night sky, you can progress to binoculars.
 They will show you much more than your eye does, and their wide field of view and zero set-up time makes them easier to use than a telescope.
 Binoculars can show you craters on the Moon, Jupiter’s moons, star clusters, and distant galaxies.
 In fact, they are much better than telescopes for large star clusters and asterisms (informal groups of stars that form a recognisable shape).